stapelberg/hugo/_posts/2017-11-13-rgb2r-network.markdown

 * On link 2, our signal to noise ratio hovered between 34 dBm to 36 dBm.
 When it started raining, it dropped by 1 dBm.

-Despite the relatively bad signal/noise ratios, we could easily obtain more than 100 Mbps on the WiFi layer.
+Despite the relatively bad signal/noise ratios, we could easily obtain about 140 Mbps on the WiFi layer, which results in 100 Mbps on the ethernet layer.

 The difference in signal/noise ratio between the two links had no visible impact on bandwidth, but ICMP probes showed measurably more packet loss on link 1.